-Step 1 - Determine your Soundproofing Needs
+Step 1 - Determine Your Soundproofing Needs

 Step 2 - Cover Holes or Gaps

-Before installation, check the area for any gaps or holes in the pipes, ducts or air conditioner.
+Before installation, check the area for any gaps or holes in the pipes, ducts, or air conditioner.
 When holes are found, cover it up with an adhesive agent such as Green Glue to absorb sound.

 Step 3 - Wall and Ceiling Insulation

 Step 4 - Sound Blocking with PVC Vinyl

 Density and weight are two factors in blocking sound.
-Making a barrier for sounds to be installed in the walls may be complicated to determine but new technology have come up with ways to address the matter.
+Making a barrier for sounds to be installed in the walls may be complicated to determine but new technology has come up with ways to address the matter.
 One method is by the use of a sheet of PVC vinyl material weighing 300 pounds and which bears good density at its thinness.

-Various materials may be used as sound-proof insulators and using the best material for your specific needs will save you the additional cost and burden of replacing sound-proof materials that does not meet your standard.
+Various materials may be used as sound-proof insulators and using the best material for your specific needs will save you the additional cost and burden of replacing sound-proof materials that does not meet your standards.
 An example would be in a music studio where the insulation to be used should be the absorbing material rather than the reflective material to ensure a clearer sound that is needed in a music studio.